 - Manifests the potential and the possibilities of development within its reach, which actively contribute to achieving the commitment the company has made to society.

-- Is also a member of the ICP Program (ICTI-CARE Program), which promotes ethical standards in the toy manufacturing supply chain.
+- Is also a member of the ICTI Ethical Toy Program, which promotes ethical standards in the toy manufacturing supply chain.

 - Endorses the ICTI Code of Business Practices.